boxcutter/debian/README.md

 A GNU Make `Makefile` drives the process via the following targets:

-    make        # Build all the box types (VirtualBox, VMware & Parallels) make test   # Run tests against all the boxes make list   # Print out individual targets make clean  # Clean up build detritus
+    make        # Build all the box types (VirtualBox and VMware) make test   # Run tests against all the boxes make list   # Print out individual targets make clean  # Clean up build detritus